zsn2021/HC2RL/README.md

 ## Notes

-- All videos are collected in **Scenario 1 (Random Navigation)**.
+- The videos show representative executions of **HC2RL** under different navigation tasks.
-- Each task is illustrated with **two representative cases**.
+- Each navigation task is illustrated with **two representative cases**.
-- The demonstrations are intended to qualitatively show the behavior of the proposed **HC2RL** policy under different navigation commands and traffic interactions.
+- These demonstrations are intended to qualitatively present the behavior of the proposed **HC2RL** policy across diverse navigation commands and traffic interactions.